GeoAdaptive/Resources_library/README.md

 This is a step-by-step walking through example for, starting with a GIS shapefile, to a simple online webmap-application The map application you are going to build looks like <a href = https://rawgit.com/GeoAdaptive/Resources_library/master/Example_Paraguay/index.html>this. </a>

+#### Step 0
+Convert your shapefile from shp to the geoJSON format.
+You should be able to do this is ArcMap with the JSON conversion tool.
+By the end, you should get something like <a href = https://github.com/GeoAdaptive/Resources_library/blob/master/Example_Paraguay/data/Paraguay_Department.json>this.</a>

 #### Step 1
 First, fork this Resources_library repository to your own Github repo.
+Check to make sure you have the css, js, data, fonts folders and the index.html file.

 #### Step 2
 Then open your Atom interface